Joyboy04/node-js-with-docker/README.md

-# Node, Docker & MongoDB Course

-Welcome to the codebase for the Node, Docker & MongoDB course!
-This folder contains the starter code and completed project for you to follow along and practice the advanced concepts taught in the course.

 ## Getting Started

 Follow these instructions to get the project up and running on your local machine for development and testing purposes.